 Catering Cost in San Francisco: Full-Service Pricing Guide

-At Culinary Eye, we hear the same question at the start of nearly every planning conversation: how much should people expect to invest in their event meal?
-The answer depends on the style of gathering, the venue, and the menu, but the catering cost in San Francisco reflects something deeper.
+At Culinary Eye, one of the first topics that comes up during planning conversations is budget and what influences the overall cost of catering.
+In San Francisco, full-service catering often starts around $75–$125 per person for buffet-style events and can reach $125–$250+ per person for plated dinners or more complex experiences.
+The final answer depends on the style of gathering, the venue, and the menu, but the catering cost in San Francisco also reflects something deeper.
 This city has a strong food culture, a wide mix of event spaces, and a labor market shaped by high training standards.
 While every celebration looks different, you can make clearer decisions once you understand the moving parts behind local pricing.
 This guide outlines those considerations so you feel prepared before requesting proposals.

 What Full-Service Catering Typically Includes